matikos/norris-bank/README.md

 - "Search" button that will return Chuck Norris joke with name from the input suplanting that of the legend.
 - "Home" button that will take you to Home screen.

+*At this moment some of the test might fail and thus need refactoring*

 Jokes are courtesy of http://www.icndb.com